Office of Physical and Occupational Therapy

 What is School-Based Occupational Therapy (OT)?

-Occupational therapy services are provided to students who require the skilled intervention of an occupational therapist in order to participate in their education.
+Occupational therapy services may be provided to students who require the skilled intervention of an occupational therapist in order to participate in their education.

 -